stormpath/stormpath-dotnet-documentation/docs/social_login.rst

 .............................

 First, log into the `Facebook Developer Site`_ and create a new Facebook App.
-You can do this by clicking the "Apps" menu at the top of the screen, then select the "Create a New App" button.
+You can do this by clicking the "My Apps" menu at the top of the screen, and then clicking on the "Add a New App" button.
 You should see something like the following:

 .. image:: /_static/images/facebook-new-project.png

-Go ahead and pick a "Display Name" (usually the name of your app), and choose a category for your app.
-Once you've done this, click the "Create App" button.
+Enter a "Display Name" (the name of your app), and choose a category for your app.
+Once you've done this, click the "Create App ID" button.

-Make a note of the **App ID** and **App Secret**.
+Next, click on Settings on the left side, and make note of the **App ID** and **App Secret**.
 You'll need those later when you connect your Facebook Application to Stormpath.

 Specify Allowed URLs